 3. Exhale into cat.
 As you breathe out, round your spine toward the ceiling.
 Tuck your tailbone under, pull your belly button toward your spine, and let your head drop between your arms.
 Press the floor away with your hands so your upper back gets extra rounding.
 This is the flexion (cat) phase.
 You should feel a stretch along your entire back.

 4. Flow back and forth.
 Keep alternating.
 Inhale, cow.
 Exhale, cat.
-8-12 reps.
+8 to 12 reps.
 Move slowly.
-The transition between the two should be smooth, not jerky.
+The transition between the two should be smooth.
 Think of each vertebra moving one at a time like a wave traveling up and down your spine.
 If you're just flopping between two positions, you're going too fast.

 5. Return to neutral.
 After your last rep, come back to a flat tabletop position.
 Your spine should feel warmer and more mobile than when you started.
 If it doesn't, do another round.
 Cat cow is one of those rare exercises where more is almost always better.

-Cat cow proper form showing neutral tabletop, cow pose with belly dropping and spine arching, and cat pose with spine rounding toward ceiling
+Cat cow proper form showing neutral tabletop with hands under shoulders, cow pose with belly dropping and spine extending, and cat pose with spine rounding toward ceiling and head dropping between arms

 Cat cow proper form: neutral tabletop to cow (inhale, extend) to cat (exhale, flex).
 The transition should flow like a wave through each vertebra.